Please wait while we process your payment

 Long before Forster first visited India, he had already gained a vivid picture of its people and places from a young Indian Muslim named Syed Ross Masood, whom Forster began tutoring in England starting in 1906.
 Forster and Masood became very close, and Masood introduced Forster to several of his Indian friends.
 Echoes of the friendship between the two can be seen in the characters of Fielding and Aziz in A Passage to India.
 By the time Forster first visited India, in 1912, the Englishman was well prepared for his travels throughout the country.

 Forster spent time with both Englishmen and Indians during his visit, and he quickly found he preferred the company of the latter.
 He was troubled by the racial oppression and deep cultural misunderstandings that divided the Indian people and the British colonists, or, as they are called in A Passage to India, Anglo-Indians.
-The prevailing attitude among the British in India was that the colonists were assuming the “white man’s burden”—novelist Rudyard Kipling’s phrase—of governing the country, because the Indians could not handle the responsibility themselves.
-Forster, a homosexual living in a society and era largely unsympathetic to his lifestyle, had long experienced prejudice and misunderstanding firsthand.
-It is no surprise, then, that Forster felt sympathetic toward the Indian side of the colonial argument.
+The prevailing attitude among the British in India was that the colonists were assuming the “white man’s burden”—writer Rudyard Kipling’s phrase—of governing the country, because the Indians could not handle the responsibility themselves.
+Forster, a semi-closeted homosexual living in a society and era largely unsympathetic to his lifestyle, had long experienced prejudice and misunderstanding firsthand.
+It might be of little surprise, then, that Forster felt sympathetic toward the Indians.
 Indeed, Forster became a lifelong advocate for tolerance and understanding among people of different social classes, races, and backgrounds.

 Forster began writing A Passage to India in 1913, just after his first visit to India.
-The novel was not revised and completed, however, until well after his second stay in India, in 1921, when he served as secretary to the Maharajah of Dewas State Senior.
-Published in 1924, A Passage to India examines the racial misunderstandings and cultural hypocrisies that characterized the complex interactions between Indians and the English toward the end of the British occupation of India.
+The novel was not revised and completed, however, until well after World War I and his second stay in India, in 1921, when he served as a private secretary to the Maharajah of Dewas State Senior.
+Finally published in 1924, A Passage to India examines the racial misunderstandings and cultural hypocrisies that characterized the complex interactions between Indians and the English toward the end of the British occupation of India.

 Forster’s style is marked by his sympathy for his characters, his ability to see more than one side of an argument or story, and his fondness for simple, symbolic tales that neatly encapsulate large‑scale problems and conditions.
 These tendencies are all evident in A Passage to India, which was immediately acclaimed as Forster’s masterpiece upon its publication.
 It is a traditional social and political novel, unconcerned with the technical innovation of some of Forster’s modernist contemporaries such as Gertrude Stein or T.S.
 Eliot.
 A Passage to India is concerned, however, with representing the chaos of modern human experience through patterns of imagery and form.
 In this regard, Forster’s novel is similar to modernist works of the same time period, such as James Joyce’s Ulysses (1922) and Virginia Woolf’s Mrs. Dalloway (1925).